codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 As mentioned in this [overview](https://github.com/konmik/konmik.github.io/wiki/Snorkeling-with-Dagger-2), there are several benefits for using dependency injection libraries such as [Dagger 2](http://google.github.io/dagger/):

  * **Simplifies access to singletons**.
+Often times code to obtain references to singletons must be created manually.
 Just as the [ButterKnife](http://jakewharton.github.io/butterknife/) library makes it easier to define references to Views and event handlers, Dagger 2 provides a simply way for obtaining references to singletons.
 Once we define how this singleton will be created in Dagger, we simply need declare which singletons are needed with a simple `@Inject` annotation:

  ```java
  public class MainActivity extends Activity {